Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Vitamins, their role in metabolism.
 Hypovitaminosis.
 Hypervitaminosis.

 End products of metabolism.
 Excretory organs.
-Kidneys, their structure and function.
+Kidneys, their structure and functions.
 Urine formation.
-The role of the skin in the elimination of metabolic products from the body.
+The role of the skin in removing metabolic products from the body.

 Demonstration